okta/okta.github.io/_source/_posts/2018-01-23-replace-local-storage-with-okta-profile-attributes.md

 }
 ```

-You'll also want to remove the following line from the `fetchPrices()` method.
+You'll also want to remove the following line from the `fetchPrices()` method:

 ```typescript
 this.saveHoldings();
 ```

-After making these changes, use a terminal to run `ionic serve` in the `crypto-pwa` directory.
+After making these changes, use a terminal to run `npm install && ionic serve` in the `crypto-pwa` directory.
 Then open another terminal window and run `./mvnw` from the `holdings-api` directory.

-Log in to the application &mdash; at http://localhost:8100 &mdash; and add a couple holdings.
-For example, here's what the Crypto PWA looks like after I added data.
+Log in to the application at http://localhost:8100 and add a couple of holdings.
+For example, here's what the Crypto PWA looks like after I added data:

 {% img blog/cryptocurrency-pwa-java-sdk/holdings-in-okta.png alt:"Holdings in Okta" width:"800" %}{: .center-image }

-Local Storage can be handy because the data is cached locally and it'll work offline.
+Local storage can be handy because the data is cached locally and it'll work offline.
 However, service workers cache network requests, so this application will work offline too.
 To prove it, toggle offline mode in Chrome's Developer Tools > Network > Offline.
 Your holdings should still render when you refresh your browser.

 {% img blog/cryptocurrency-pwa-java-sdk/holdings-in-okta-offline.png alt:"Holdings in Okta - Offline" width:"800" %}{: .center-image }

 Even better, you can open another browser, e.g., Firefox, and retrieve your holdings by logging in.
-You can't do that when using Local Storage!
+You can't do that when using local storage!

 {% img blog/cryptocurrency-pwa-java-sdk/crypto-pwa-in-firefox.png alt:"Works in Firefox!" width:"800" %}{: .center-image }

-## Okta ❤️ Java
+## Okta + Java = ❤️

 Okta loves Java and has a team of experts working on its Java SDK.
 The lead developer of the Java SDK is [Brian Demers](https://twitter.com/briandemers).
 Not only has he helped create the Spring Boot Starter and the Okta Java SDK, but he did most of the work to port the [Stormpath Java SDK](https://github.com/stormpath/stormpath-sdk-java) to work with Okta.

 You might remember the Stormpath Java SDK from my [Secure a Spring Microservices Architecture with Spring Security, JWTs, Juiser, and Okta](/blog/2017/08/08/secure-spring-microservices).
 I recently updated it to work with the latest releases of its libraries, so check it out if you get a chance!

-To learn more about Okta's Java support, see the following documentation:
+To learn more about Okta's Java support, you can review the following documentation:

 * [Okta Java SDK Javadocs](https://developer.okta.com/okta-sdk-java/apidocs/)
 * [Okta Java SDK on GitHub](https://github.com/okta/okta-sdk-java)